 Decency is a dish best served warm, with a garnish on the side.
 Daddy and mommy operate a small business on a solid platform of optimal customer service.
 Without our clients and our employees, we have no business.
 The kids will understand this soon: Decency is the barest minimum for us, but placed at the highest expectation; we treat janitors as we do CEOs.
 People deserve a friendliness that is rapidly declining.
 People deserve a sincere ear from an advocate for service.
 Some of the happiest citizens on our planet attract the best karma because they genuinely value others’ time, energy, resources, and talents.

 In adapting this lesson, our children discover humility and humanity, thoughtfulness and goodness.
-We plan to surround them with role models who embody these qualities, including working to “talk the talk.”
-They may not be able to relate to the importance of giving and community and embrace while still so young, but they will one day, maybe as parents themselves, particularly when we have gone on to glory and have left millions of miles on miles of these lessons, with knocked-down barriers, as our legacy.
+We plan to surround them with role models who embody these qualities, who work to “talk the talk.”
+They may not be able to relate to the importance of giving and community and embrace while still so young, but they will one day, maybe as parents themselves, particularly when we have gone on to glory and have left millions of miles of these lessons, with knocked-down barriers, as our legacy.

 A hurdle for our children; a hurdle for their parents.